emmariaolsson/algorithms/lab_docs/report.md

    Patch: `git diff 2331357ab76a00cc78f57b15f171f10fa56ce236 tests/test_array.py`

-TODO: add htmlcov files to git? and link index.html before and after?
+Coverage reports below are not a direct comparison since functions that had no tests are not included in htmlcov_master (should be 0%).
+Subsequently, when a test is added there is a risk that the total coverage is decreased.
+Look at individual functions instead.

-Report of old coverage: https://github.com/emmariaolsson/algorithms
+Report of old coverage: https://github.com/emmariaolsson/algorithms/blob/coverage-reports/htmlcov_master/index.html

-Report of new coverage: https://github.com/emmariaolsson/algorithms/tree/assessment-tests
+Report of new coverage: https://github.com/emmariaolsson/algorithms/blob/coverage-reports/htmlcov/index.html

 ## Refactoring